radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

 * **HostedZoneId**: string (ReadOnly): Specifies the ID that Amazon Route 53 assigns when you create a hosted zone.
 * **Port**: string (ReadOnly): Specifies the port that the database engine is listening on.

+## GlobalEndpoint
+### Properties
+* **Address**: string: The writer endpoint for the global database cluster.
+This endpoint always points to the writer DB instance in the current primary cluster.

 ## MasterUserSecret
 ### Properties
 * **KmsKeyId**: string: The AWS KMS key identifier that is used to encrypt the secret.